-To be eligible, families must have an annual income at or below federal poverty guidelines.
-This means a single mother of two cannot earn more than $19,800 a year.
+To be eligible, families must have an annual income at or below federal poverty guidelines — that’s about $21,330 a year for a single mother of two.
 Families receiving TANF benefits are automatically eligible.

 If you need more help to locate a Head Start program in your area, call the Head Start Collaboration Office at 302-739-4667.

 Section 8 Program offers housing subsidies to eligible low-income Delawareans to rent housing units from participating landlords.
 Applicants who reside in Kent or Sussex County have priority on the waiting list.

 Participants pay 30-35% of their income for rent & utilities.
 The U.S. Department of Housing and Urban Development subsidizes the balance of the rent.

 As a condition of eligibility, participants, with the exception of the elderly and disabled, are required to enroll — or be enrolled, in the Moving to Work program.

 08Delaware Energy Assistance Program (DEAP)

 Delaware Energy Assistance Program (DEAP) provides one-time assistance to income eligible households to help them meet their home energy needs.
 Income eligibility is defined as 200% of the federal poverty level.

 DEAP, also known as LIHEAP, offers the following supports to eligible households: